canyacoin/canswap-contracts/README.md

   - `getStakersStake` returns (stakeTKN, stakeCAN, allocated rewardTKN, allocated rewardCAN)

 ## Test procedure
 - Unit tests do xxxxxxxxxxxx
 - Coverage provides xxxxxxxxxxx

+### Migrations
+- Truffle migrations provided in this repo are used to simulate deployment specifically for testing
+- Use ZeppelinOS for deploying to mainnet and managing upgrades

 ### CI
  - Tests auto execute via Gitlab CI (`.gitlab-ci.yml`) using the following commands